 - A Genome Browser View (Fusions) () containing only the fusion chromosomes, which are used for refining the fusions.
 Tracks for this view can be found in the Tracks (Fusion) folder.

 The subfolder QC & Reports contain Reports for both the DNA and RNA part of the workflow.
-Each report is prefixed either DNA or RNA as appropriate.
-The folder includes, among others, the following Report types:
+Each report has the prefix DNA or RNA as appropriate.
+The folder includes, among others, the following report types:

-- Remove and Annotate UMI Reports with statistics on UMI barcodes.
+- Remove and annotate UMI reports which contain statistics on UMI barcodes.

-- A DNA UMI Groups Report containing a breakdown of UMI groups with different number of reads, along with percentage of groups and reads (see http://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/current/index.php?manual=Trim_output.html)
+- A DNA UMI group report containing a breakdown of UMI groups with different number of reads, along with percentage of groups and reads (see http://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/current/index.php?manual=Trim_output.html)

-- Two UMI Read Reports indicating how many reads were ignored and the reason why they were not included in a UMI read.
-Please note that these are generated by different tools and have different content.
+- Two UMI read reports for RNA and DNA reads, respectively, showing how many reads were ignored and the reason why the ignored reads were not included in a UMI read.
+Please note that the reports are generated by different tools and have different content.

 - A DNA coverage report from the QC for Target Sequencing tool (see http://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/current/index.php?manual=QC_Targeted_Sequencing.html)

 - An RNA-seq report (see http://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/current/index.php?manual=RNA_Seq_report.html) with statistics on the mapping of RNA reads.